richardcrowley/parkrun-capstone/README.md

 2. [Data Cleaning](#Data-Cleaning) - identify missing or inconsistent data.
 Store in a clean format ready for processing.
 3. [EDA](#EDA) - explore the data to identify trends and correlations
 4. [Modelling](#Modelling) - train a range of regression models, score, cross-validate and test on unseen data.
-5. [Evaluate Model](#Evaluate-Model) - Evaluate and assess limitations of best model in practice against stated aim.
+5. [Evaluation](#Evaluation) - Evaluate and assess limitations of best model in practice against stated aim.
 6. [Conclusions](#Conclusions)

 ## Acquire Data